luerhard/chapter_regression_and_artifical/main.md

 This approach, however, bears some shortcomings:

 1. What if your sample size is large?
-    Many of the frequentist approaches are very prone to large sample sizes (e.g., all the chi-squared based test-statistics).
+    Many of the frequentist approaches are very prone to large sample sizes (e.g., all the chi-squared-based test-statistics).
     Testing for significance with very large sample sizes will almost always generate significant results, rendering those tests useless.

 2. What if your sample is not independent and identically distributed? <!--% prozessgeneriert -->
     Many new datasets do not oblige to the rules for classical hypothesis testing

-3. What if you have data about the entire population? <!--%all tweets, news articles, users of a platform etc. --> Then, running tests for significance becomes completely irrelevant.
+3. What if you have data about the entire population? <!--%all tweets, news articles, users of a platform, etc. --> Then, running tests for significance becomes completely irrelevant.

-4. What if you have no theory, you can derive hypothesis from?
-This is especially important for social media networks, where the rules of engagement might differ quite substantially from 'normal' social behaviour or where you cannot specify your population.
+4. What if you have no theory, you can derive hypotheses from?
+This is especially important for social media networks, where the rules of engagement might differ quite substantially from 'normal' social behavior or where you cannot specify your population.

 ## Machine Learning